Suleiman (elephant): Description

 Before Suleiman was presented to Maximilian II, he was intended for John III's grandson, Don Carlos, Prince of Asturias (1545–1568), eldest son of Philip II of Spain.
-The elephant traveled by foot with a Portuguese retinue from Lisbon, arriving in Aranda de Duero (Valladolid, Spain) before November 6, 1549.
+The elephant traveled by foot with a Portuguese retinue from Lisbon, arriving in Aranda de Duero (Burgos, Spain) before November 6, 1549.
 When the care and maintenance of this pachyderm proved too expensive and complicated, the elephant was adopted by Maximilian II, who was recently married to Philip II's sister, Maria of Austria, in 1548.
 Maximilian and Maria acted as Regents of Spain from 1548 to 1551, in the absence of Emperor Charles V and Philip II, who was on an extended visit of the Netherlands (1549–1551).
 Known in German as "Soliman", he was named after the Ottoman Sultan, Suleiman the Magnificent.